Forcing the $\Pi^1_n$-Uniformization Property: Preliminaries

 \subsection{The ground model $W$ of the iteration}

-We have to first create a suitable ground model $W$ over which the actual iteration will take place. $W$ will be a generic extension of $L$, satisfying $\CH$ and has the crucial property that in $W$ there is an $\omega_1$-sequence $\vec{S}$ of independent Suslin trees which is $\Sigma_1(\omega_1)$-definable over $H(\omega_2)^W$.
-The sequence $\vec{S}$ will enable a coding method which is independent of the surrounding universe, a feature we will exploit to a great extent in the upcoming.
+We have to first create a suitable ground model $W$ over which the actual iteration will take place. $W$ will be a generic extension of $L$, satisfying $\CH$ and has the crucial property that in $W$ there is an $\omega_1$-sequence $\vec{S}$ of $\omega_1$ trees which are an independent sequence of Suslin trees in the inner model $L[\vec{S}] \subset W$ and is $\Sigma_1(\omega_1)$-definable over $H(\omega_2)^W$.
+The sequence $\vec{S}$ will enable a coding method which is to some extent not depending on the surrounding universe, a feature we will exploit to a great extent in the upcoming.

+In short, we will construct $W$ in three steps.
+In the first step we generically add $\omega_1$-many Suslin trees denoted by $\vec{S}$.
+In the second step we subsequently destroy all trees $\vec{S}$ via adding a cofinal $\omega_1$-branch through every element of $\vec{S}$.
+In a third step we use a club adding forcing, which will make the sequence $\vec{S}$ $\Sigma_1(\omega_1)$-definable over the resulting universe.
+We will later use a coding forcing over $W$, which will code up some well-chosen $\omega_1$-branches through $\vec{S}$ using almost disjoint coding forcing.